Stand Alone Certified Hardened Hybrid Homes Stops Structure to Structure Ignition

 December 05, 2012, NIST and Forest Service created the World's First Hazard Scale for Wildland Fires in 2012 by the Obama Administration and the Joint Fire Science Program (JFSP) scientists to further develop cutting-edge wildfire codes and standards to build communities that can stand alone without intervention of first responders.
 NIST.
 TN 2205

-2018, President Trump and his administration had the responsibility to support tax paid wildfire science testing technologies to build stand-alone communities .
-Instead Trump canceled the Joint Fire Science Program Federal Partnership with the National Institute of Technilogy and The US Forest Service creating the 4 part WUI Hazard Scale first testing Vegetation fhen Structures, Vehicals and Ornamental Vetgitation at a later date.
+2018, President Trump and his administration had the responsibility to support tax paid wildfire science testing technologies to build stand-alone communities.
+Instead, Trump canceled the Joint Fire Science Program Federal Partnership with the National Institute of Technology and The US Forest Service creating 4-part WUI Hazard Scale first testing Vegetation then Structures, Vehicles and Ornamental Vegetation at a later date.

 Part 1